drewdeponte/git-ps-book/src/guides/combine-multiple-patches.md

 ### Choose a ps-id

-When you are combining patches you want to be aware that depending on what state your patches are in on, or the other, or both might have `ps-id`'s in their commit message.
+When you are combining patches you want to be aware that depending on what state your patches are in, one, or the other, or both might have `ps-id`'s in their commit message.
 The `ps-id` in the commit message is how Git Patch Stack uniquely identifies patches and tracks and associates state to them.